 Arizona weather forecast: Warm and sunny day in Phoenix

-Great weather ahead this Thursday!
+We had great weather this Thursday!

 A storm system developing over the west will start to slide down the coast and across California from Friday into Saturday.
 As it approaches us, our winds increase drastically.